 As From Midnight - Stage Four to the First Step.

-From 11.59pm tonight Melbourne, including Yarra Ranges moves from Stage Four to the First Step of the roadmap for reopening, with modest changes including more social interaction and more time outside.
+moves from Stage Four to the First Step of the roadmap for reopening, with

 Social bubbles begin, allowing those living alone or single parents to have one other person in their home.
-Exercise is extended to two hours split over a maximum of two sessions, and you will be able to use that time outside for social interaction with one other person or the members of your household. 🙏🙏🙏Playgrounds and outdoor fitness equipment reopen, libraries will be able to open for contactless click and collect and the curfew will begin at 9pm as we move into warmer months.
+Exercise is extended to two hours split over a maximum of two sessions, and you will be able to use that time outside for social interaction with one other person or the members of your household.
+Playgrounds and outdoor fitness equipment reopen, libraries will be able to open for contactless click and collect and the curfew will begin at 9pm as we move into warmer months.

 Council is working with DHHS, State Government, Municipal Association of Vic and neighbouring Councils to address a satisfactory Regional reclassification solution for our rural areas.
 But at the end of the day it's the Premier's call on the advice of the Chief Health Officer.
 Thank goodness the case numbers are coming down.
 Yarra Ranges Council

-Saturday 12 September 2020
+Saturday, 12 September 2020

 Transition to COVID-19 Normal.